 Mary (Barrett) Dyer (ca. 1611-1660) was the wife of William Dyer of Somersetshire, England, with whom she came to Massachusetts in the mid-1630s.
 According to Massachusetts Governor John Winthrop, Mrs. Dyer was “a very proper and fair woman,” and she and her husband were well educated.

 During the Antinomian controversy that rocked the Bay Colony in the 1630s, their open sympathy and support for Anne Hutchinson and the Reverend John Wheelwright alienated the Dyers from their orthodox Puritan neighbors.
 In November 1637, William Dyer was disenfranchised and subsequently disarmed because he supported Wheelwright (who soon fled to New Hampshire).
 Later, when Mrs. Hutchinson was expelled from the Puritan church, Mary Dyer defiantly accompanied her as she withdrew from the assemblage.

-On October 17, 1637, amid religious turmoil, Mary Dyer gave birth to a badly deformed stillborn child and gave it a private burial.
+On October 17, 1637, during this religious turmoil, Mary Dyer gave birth to a badly deformed stillborn child and arranged a private burial.
 Not long after, the Dyers moved to Rhode Island to escape the hostile atmosphere of Massachusetts Bay.
 In March 1638, William Dyer became one of the founders of Portsmouth as a signer of the Portsmouth Compact.
 In that same month, Massachusetts authorities, on orders from Governor Winthrop, had the Dyer baby exhumed and published a lurid description of the child’s deformities.
 Since Anne Hutchinson had assisted in the delivery, Winthrop stated that the “monster” was evidence of the heresies and errors of Antinomianism.

 Image: Conn, J. Stephen.
 Mary Dyer Statue.
 Flickr.